Skip to content

 • Your hotel front desk number if you're not at the hotel when the emergency happens

 When something serious happens, panic narrows everyone's thinking.
-The 112 operator is trained to be calm and direct.
-Trust them.
-Answer their questions, follow their instructions, and stay on the line.
+The way to stay calm is to lean on the 112 operator, who is trained to be calm and direct.
+Trust them — answer their questions, follow their instructions, and stay on the line.
 Help is coming.

 Frequently asked questions